FC Sioni Bolnisi

-FC Sioni is a Georgian football club based in Bolnisi.
-Following the 2022 season, they were relegated to Erovnuli Liga Liga 2, the second tier of the Georgian league system.
+FC Sioni (Georgian: საფეხბურთო კლუბი სიონი) is a Georgian professional football club based in Bolnisi.
+They compete in Erovnuli Liga Liga 2, the second tier of the Georgian league system.

 The team has won the league title on one occasion, in 2005/06.
 Sioni play their home matches at local stadium named after Tamaz Stepania.

 History

 The football club in Bolnisi was founded in 1936.
 For years they took part in Georgian domestic competitions under the name Madneuli.
 While being in the second division in early 1990s, the team emerged among the candidates challenging for the top league.

 For the first time Sioni participated in Umaglesi Liga in the 1995/96 season and after initial several years made significant progress towards joining ambitious clubs vying for titles.

 In 2002, they reached the Cup final, although failed to prevail over Dinamo Tbilisi.

 In the 2003/04 season, Sioni and FC WIT Georgia shared the first position in the league, and the title was decided in a championship play-off.
 WIT won the game 2–0, but the crowd violence during the match led UEFA to ban Sioni from the UEFA Cup participation.